finos/perspective/docs/md/js.md

 `<perspective-viewer>` by itself only implements a trivial debug renderer, which prints the currently configured `view()` as a CSV.
-Plugin modules for popular Javascript libraries such as [d3fc](https://d3fc.io/) are packaged separately and must be imported individually.
+Plugin modules for popular JavaScript libraries, such as [d3fc](https://d3fc.io/), are packaged separately and must be imported individually.

 Perspective offers these plugin modules: